The Honey Fitz Theatre is home to the Lough Gur Drama Society.

 The theatre was refurbished in 1994 and in October of that year, Jean Kennedy-Smith, U.S. Ambassador to Ireland, performed the official re-opening, re-naming it in honour of her grandfather.
 Thus, it became, “The Honey Fitz Theatre” and we raised the roof with “Sweet Adeline”, his rallying song.

-For enquiries regarding booking the hall for meetings or community activities please phone 087-2852022.
+For enquiries regarding booking the Theatre space / Multi-purpose room please phone 087-2852022.